 Visas for Cuba are required by all nationals referred to in the chart above.

-The required tourist visa, known as a tourist card, allows the holder to stay in the Cuba for 30 days and is valid for a single entry.
+The required tourist visa, known as a tourist card, allows the holder to stay in Cuba for 30 days and is valid for a single entry.
 You must also have a passport valid for the length of your proposed duration of stay, as well as proof of a confirmed return flight and booked accommodation.

-Nationals of (1) the USA are subject to the Cuban assets control regulations enforced by the Office of Foreign Assets Control (OFAC; www.treasury.gov/resource-center/sanctions/Programs/pages/cuba.aspx).
-Although sanctions have been eased, travel for touristic purposes is still prohibited.
-That said, it’s possible to visit Cuba as an American if you’re visiting for one of 12 specified reasons.
+Nationals of (1) the USA are subject to the Cuban assets control regulations enforced by the Office of Foreign Assets Control (OFAC; http://www.treasury.gov/resource-center/sanctions/Programs/pages/cuba.aspx).
+Travel for touristic purposes is still prohibited.
+That said, it's possible to visit Cuba as an American if you're visiting for one of 12 specified reasons.
 The permitted reasons are: family visits; official business of the US government, foreign governments, and certain intergovernmental organisations; journalistic activity; professional research and professional meetings; educational activities; religious activities; public performances, clinics, workshops, athletic and other competitions and exhibitions; support for the Cuban people; humanitarian projects; activities of private foundations or research or educational institutes; exportation, importation, or transmission of information or informational materials; and certain authorised export transactions.

 The tourist card is valid for one entry of 30 days within 180 days of issue and can be extended in Cuba for a further 30 days.

-Allow up to four weeks for visa processing.
+Allow for up to four weeks for visa processing.

 Extension of stay

-You can extend your tourist card by an additional 30 days through your hotel reception or with the immigration department.
+You can extend your tourist card by an additional 30 days with the immigration office.

 Entry with children

 Parents travelling with children may be required to show proof of parental rights or guardianship.